SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/index.rst

 Searching for reaction energies
 --------------------------------

 Here you will learn how to use the webpage to search for chemical reactions.
 Go to http://www.catalysis-hub.org/energies to use the build in search function.
-This feature corresponds to `CatApp v2.0` where you can access reaction energies and barries for different surfaces.
+This feature corresponds to `CatApp v2.0` where you can access reaction energies and barriers for different surfaces.

 1) Type something in the reactants field and press the search button (for example CH3CH2OH*).
 How much is returned?
 Try to decrease the number of reactions by filling out the :code:`Products`, :code:`Surface` and :code:`Facet` fields.